 - 1 tsp vanilla extract

 - Separate the dough into two halves.
-Press one half into a lined 8″ x 8″ baking pan.
+Press one half into the lined baking dish.

 - Make the Filling: Place cranberries, orange juice and honey in a large sauce pan.
 Set heat to medium and cook (uncovered) for 15 minutes, stirring every few minutes.
 By the end, most of the cranberries should have burst and the filling should be thick.
 Stir in the cinnamon and salt.